 We are excited to now feature Lexile audio measures on every podcast in Listenwise Premium!
 This is a major advance in helping educators connect students to audio content at a level of complexity that is appropriate for their listening comprehension skills.

-Sign up for our free webinar this week: “Leveraging the Power of the New Lexile Audio Measures” co-presented with Metametrics to learn about how these measures can be used to deepen literacy instruction.
-The webinar will take place Wednesday, March 25th at 2 pm PST/ 5 pm EST.
+Watch our On-Demand webinar:“Leveraging the Power of the New Lexile Audio Measures” co-presented with Metametrics to learn about how these measures can be used to deepen literacy instruction.

 What Lexile Audio Measures Mean for Literacy